killmenot/ewd-session/README.md

 var results = sessions.authenticate(token, true);
 ```

 ## Examples

 You'll find two examples in the /examples path of this module repository:

-- cache-standalone.js: stanadlone example using Cache that can be run as a script file
+- cache-standalone.js: Standalone example using Cache that can be run as a script file
 - cache-express.js:    Example using Express, ewd-qoper8 and Cache.
 It will load cache-module1.js as the worker module.
 This allows you to invoke a GET request: `/qoper8/initiate` which starts a Session and returns a token.
-You can then login using a POST request of `/qoper8/login` with a payload: {"username": "rob", "password": "secret"}
+You can then login using a POST request of `/qoper8/login` with a payload: `{"username": "rob", "password": "secret"}`

+## Integration tests

+  * You must have [InterSystem Caché](http://www.intersystems.com/our-products/cache/cache-overview/) installed.
+  * You must have `cache.node` in npm global registy.
+Read [Installation](http://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=BXJS_intro#BXJS_intro_install) to get more details.
+  * Run `npm link cache.node` before running integration tests.
+  * You may need to run this as sudo because of permissions.

 ## License